My husband works long hours.

-It has been tears, frustration, temper tantrums and just storms from morning until the lights turn off at the end of the day.
+Lots of tears, frustration, temper tantrums, and storms from the morning until the lights went out at night.

-It was at one point that I literally turned my phone off one day after my youngest got off the bus and my teenager was safely home, that I just needed the world to be shut away.
+I literally turned off my phone after my youngest got off the bus and my teenager was safely home one day.

-To be clear, I asked my family to run away with me.
+To be fair, I asked my family to accompany me on my escape.

-You know, like she does 363 of the other days out of the year.
+You know, like she does the other 364 days of the year.

 Wait, what?